aakllee/aakllee.github.io/content/posts/igem/index.md

 to say goodbye.

-There was a real sort of spirit in the event too, with at least 2 people dressed as cows (*cough Exeter cough*), a walking corn cob, a giant mosquito... and an astonishingly large number of memes being generated *live as the awards were being announced* (courtesy of iGEM Düsseldorf).
+There was a real sort of spirit in the event too, with at least 2 people dressed as cows, a walking corn cob, a giant mosquito... and an astonishing number of memes being generated live as the awards were being announced (courtesy of iGEM Düsseldorf).
 And it was really sweet too, the support everyone gave to the high school teams as they were presenting in the awards ceremony[^6].
 Even the mess of the tech organisation and €10 sandwiches had a sort of charm...

 [^6]: The applause and cheering might have made things worse, but it's
 	the thought that counts.

 ## Presentation
 ![Me presenting](presentation.webp) Whilst it was great to walk around